-Crisp flaky pastry, sticky, sweet yet bitter caramel and apples cooked to perfection, so they cut like butter, are the qualities of a perfect tarte tatin.
+The qualities of a perfect apple tarte tatin are crisp flaky pastry, sticky, sweet yet bitter caramel and apples cooked to perfection, so they cut like butter.

 My journey to finding the perfect apple tarte tatin was quite easy and all thanks to my husband.

 You see, I like to make something special for my families birthday.
 So keeping up with tradition I started bothering my husband a month before his birthday to tell me what he wanted.
 We were watching MasterChef at the time and the contestants were doing an apple tarte tatin challenge, and yeah you guessed it, hubby said he wanted an apple tarte tatin.

 Knowing him as well as I do, I wondered if he chose it because it was there up on the tv right in front of him and therefore a quick answer to stop me bombarding him with the same question numerous times a day until I got an answer.
 But then I know when we first got together he used to love apple tarte tatin and custard so I had to test him to see if he really wanted it because I wanted to make his special day special.

 Here Is The Moment My Pink Lady Apple Tart Tatin Created

 I go up to him hold his hand look him straight in the eye lovingly and say,

 “Babes do you really want an apple tarte tatin or are you just saying it so I wont bombard you with questions?”